Desolate Oath

 As the next chamber draws near, I am waylaid by a Githyanki woman in a flash of silver armor.
 She lands cleanly in front of me, her sword held high, her voice barely masking the rising panic within her.
 "Thrall!
 Your day has come!"

 The young warrior holds her ground with impressive zeal.
-I lock eyes with her and appraise the moment.
+I lock eyes with her.
 I'm unarmed and unarmored.
 But she's half my size, and still very green.
 Pun intended.

 I'm going to go through her.